 Honolulu County exhibited the highest proportion of bachelor's degree holders (23.5%), while Kauai County had the lowest (18.2%).
 Hawai'i County had the highest percentage of individuals with less than a high school education (14.9% in the 18-24 age group), contrasted by Honolulu County's lower rate (7.1%).
 Maui County stood out with the highest percentage of high school graduates (51% in the 18-24 age group).
-These variations reflect diverse educational priorities and achievements in each county, highlighting Honolulu's inclination towards higher education and Hawai'i County's challenge with early educational attainment.
+These variations reflect diverse educational priorities and achievements in each county.